rasmusbergpalm/DeepLearnToolbox/README.md

 `SAE/`  - A library for Stacked Auto-Encoders

-`SPAE/` - A library for Stacked Convolutional Auto-Encoders
+`CAE/` - A library for Convolutional Auto-Encoders

 `util/` - Utility functions used by the libraries

 `data/` - Data used by the examples

+`tests/` - unit tests to verify toolbox is working

 For references on each library check REFS.md